tdnguyen27/predicting-model-for-recipes/README.md

 The plot below shows the number of reviews per rating category.
 We can see a high skew specifically in favor of a ratings value of 5.
 This is likely because to be able to post a recipe to **food.com** there needs to be some credibility of skill and knowledge with cuisine, and in general people gear to foods that they know their personal palette will like, so this comes into play when deciding what recipe a person will spend their time preparing.
 Thus, less likely for someone to rate a recipe as "bad" when there is a good amount of consideration on the users' end.
 <iframe
-  src="assets/num_reviews_per_rating.html"
+  src="assets/univar1-reviews-ratings.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
 The next plot below shows the probability distribution of calories.
-However, the calories column contains large outliers; therefore, I chose to filter 10% of the outermost outliers where calories were greater than 750.
+However, the calories column contains large outliers; therefore, I chose to filter 10% of the outermost outliers where calories are greater than 750.
 The histogram peaks around **calories = 150** which means that a randomly selected recipe has a high probability of having a calorie value around 150.
 We also note that the histogram is right skewed which means the probability of selecting a recipe with calories above a 400 value is lower.
 <iframe
-  src="assets/distribution_calories.html"
+  src="assets/univar2-calories.html"
   width="800"
   height="600"
   frameborder="0"